-How does one benefit from understanding the times?
-It helps you understand how you fit into history, what causes the effects of cultural and social systems, how America’s path is repeating history, and how Christianity is a relevant and superior worldview.
-It helps you present the Christian worldview with credible arguments.
+How does understanding the times benefit us?
+It helps us understand how we fit into history, what causes the effects of cultural and social systems, how America’s path is repeating history, and how Christianity is a relevant and superior worldview.
+It helps us present the Christian worldview with credible arguments.

 Know what you ought to do and avoid the failures of past generations.